AlibabaCloudDocs/petadata/intl.en-US/API Reference/Common parameters.md

 ## Common response parameters {#section_hs4_m3y_gbb .section}

-Every time you send a request to call an operation, whether the call is successful or not, the system returns a unique identification code \(RequestId\) .
+Every time you send a request to call an operation, whether the request is successful or not, the system returns a unique identification code \(RequestId\) .

 Example: